-Beloved and missed dearly by the great many who knew her, Métis woman Elise Yanik was born in Fort Fitzgerald, AB in September 1917.
+Beloved and missed dearly by the great many who knew her, Métis woman Elsie Yanik was born in Fort Fitzgerald, AB in September 1917.
 Elsie was the sixth of eleven children born to parents Mary Flett and Henry Larocque.
 Fort Fitzgerald, AB is located along the banks of the Slave River, north of Fort Chipewyan and just south of the NWT border.

 Elsie describes work outside of the home for women in the early twentieth century as being limited to those activities associated with being a wife and mother.
 Girls were taught domestic duties from a young age.
 In Elsie’s case, she learned how to make bannock, sew, and knit and how to use these skills to make extra income for the family.
 Elsie’s mother, Mary, did laundry for the steamships that travelled up and down the northern rivers, including those travelling to Slave Lake.
 Such work involved hauling water and scrubbing by hand using a washboard.

-Elise’s dad, Henry, worked as a cook for the Northwest Mounted Police.
+Elsie’s dad, Henry, worked as a cook for the Northwest Mounted Police.

 When Elsie was about eight years old, her mother Mary had to travel down to Edmonton for surgery on her goiter (thyroid).
 The journey involved a dog sleigh ride from Fort Fitzgerald through Fort Chipewyan, and then down to Fort McMurray.
 From there, Mary was put on the train and taken to the hospital in Edmonton.